PIP2 domain

 PIP2 domains (also called PIP2 clusters) are a type of cholesterol-independent lipid domain formed from phosphatidylinositol and positively charged proteins in the plasma membrane.
 They tend to inhibit GM1 lipid raft function.

 Chemical properties

-Phosphatidylinositol 4,5-bisphosphate (PIP2) is a anionic signaling lipid.
+Phosphatidylinositol 4,5-bisphosphate (PIP2) is an anionic signaling lipid.
 Its polyunsaturated acyl chains exclude it from GM1 lipid rafts.
 The multiple negative charges on PIP2 are thought to cluster proteins with positive charges residing in the plasma membrane leading to nanoscale clusters.
 PIP3 is also clustered away from PIP2 and away from GM1 lipid rafts.

 Biological function

 PIP2 domains inhibit GM1 domain function by attracting palmitoylated proteins away from GM1 lipid rafts.
-For this to occur a protein must be both palmitoylated and bind PIP2.
+For this to occur, a protein must be both palmitoylated and bind PIP2.
 Presumably PIP2 could also antagonize PIP3 localization but this has not been shown directly.

 PLD2

 Phospholipase D2 (PLD2) binds PIP2 and localizes with lipid rafts.
 Increases in cholesterol overcome PIP2 binding and sequester PLD2 into GM1 lipid rafts away from its substrate phosphatidylcholine.
 Efflux of cholesterol causes PLD2 to translocate to PIP2 domains where it is activated by substrate presentation.
 Both PIP2 signaling and cholesterol signaling regulate the enzyme.